Embassy of Sweden, Berlin

 The Embassy of Sweden in Berlin is Sweden's diplomatic mission in Germany.
 Sweden established a legation in Berlin in 1912.
 During World War II, it was destroyed in aerial bombings and the legation was moved to other addresses in Berlin.
 After the war, the Swedish legation moved to Cologne in West Germany, and in the mid-1950s to Bonn, where it remained until 1999.
-During the Cold War, Sweden also had an embassy in East Berlin from the 1970s onwards.
+During the Cold War, Sweden also had an embassy in East Berlin from 1973 onwards.
 In 1999, the new Swedish embassy in Berlin was inaugurated and the one in Bonn was closed.
-The building complex in which the Swedish embassy is located since 1999 is called Nordic Embassies.
+The chancery has been located since 1999 in the building called the Nordic Embassies, in the Botschaftsviertel neighborhood of the Tiergarten district.

-Veronika Wand-Danielsson was appointed ambassador in 2023.

 History

 1910s–1940s

 Until the turn of the 20th century, Sweden's foreign representation owned only one building abroad: the Swedish Palace in Constantinople, where the envoy to the Sublime Porte resided.
 The Swedish legation in Berlin became the fourth to occupy its own premises, after Paris in 1900, Madrid in 1904, and Kristiania (now Oslo) in 1906.
 In 1912, the legation building in Berlin was purchased by the Swedish state through Consul General Rudolf von Koch for SEK 530,000.
 The address was Tiergartenstraße 36, at the corner of Friedrich-Wilhelm-Straße (now Klingelhöferstraße).
-Originally built in 1880, the house was remodeled by architect Fredrik Lilljekvist into a Baroque pastiche, with its façade crowned by the Swedish coat of arms..
+Originally built in 1880, the house was remodeled by architect Fredrik Lilljekvist into a Baroque pastiche, with its façade crowned by the Swedish coat of arms.

 By the early 1920s, the legation building had become overcrowded, and lengthy negotiations were held to acquire the neighboring villa, which was much larger.
 However, the deal fell through, and instead Sweden purchased a 10-meter-wide strip of land from the adjacent plot to prevent the rear of the legation from being obscured if a larger house were built there.
 The villa was eventually acquired by the Finnish state for use as the republic's legation.